Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 \subsection{Subject Bug Reports}

 We selected a total of eight bug reports from three C libraries/programs.
+Our process for selecting the bugs was 1) Search github for C repositories.
+2) Search the repositories for resolved memory bugs.
+3) Evaluate each bug.
+To evaluate each bug, we consider bug type and bug complexity.
 Our goal is for these bug reports to be representative of typical memory bugs in C. For a definition of ``typical'' we turned to Cotroneo~\emph{et al.}~\cite{cotroneo2016bugs} who studied characteristics of bugs and found that memory bugs are almost always one of three types: uninitialized data, buffer overflows, and memory leaks.
 We use bugs of the buffer overflow and memory leak type, but used double frees in lieu of uninitialized data due to their prevalence in our datasets.
 Bugs also have a range of difficulty and severity.
 At the same time we must balance diversity of bug selection with the practical reality of human studies, as has been pointed out in retrospective studies e.g. by Siegmund~\emph{et al.}~\cite{siegmund2015views}.
 Participants will learn about a program and seek to reuse that knowledge on other bugs, they will have different prior knowledge, have time limits, and will fatigue.

-Table~\ref{tab:c_libraries_stats} below shows the three C libraries/programs we used.
+Table~\ref{tab:c_libraries_stats} shows the three C libraries/programs we used.
 These programs have a range of total size and domain.
 Total size is important because finding bugs in larger programs may be more difficult.
 Domain is important because coding style may differ depending on domain~\cite{cox2009programming}.
 We then selected between one and three bugs from the bug report repository for each program.
-We selected easy, medium, and hard difficulty bugs, where we assessed difficulty using comments in the bug report conversation, area of code that needed to be changed to fix the bug, and our own judgment.
+We used comments from the bug report conversation, area of code that needed to be changed to fix the bug, and our own judgement to choose bugs of different difficulties.
+We eliminated bugs that require too much project knowledge to solve in 30 minutes.
 We also ensured that all bugs were double-frees, buffer overflows, or memory leaks.
+Table ~\ref{tab:bug_complexity} shows additional information about each bug.
 See Section~\ref{sec:threats} for a discussion of the risks and limitations of our choice of bugs.
 Also see our reproducibility package linked in Section~\ref{sec:conclusion}.

-For each bug, we utilized 1) the bug report, 2) follow-up communications among programmers and users, 3) the version of the code containing the bug, and 4) the patch fix showing lines changed to fix the bug.